PAUL34913/msp1-cv/README.md

 -   Reduced employers to one for work-history mobile, whilst adding a collapse button to show the other 3
 -   Fixed issue where clicking the work-history collapse button would cause it to shift right
 -   Completed all work based on mentor feedback
+-   Created new form-success footer image, working and responsive

 ## Known Bugs